Qianru Sun, Mario Fritz and Bernt Schiele

 All fine-tuned models using different attribute datasets can be found here.

-Sun, Q., Fritz, M. and Schiele, B.: A Domain Based Approach to Social Relation Recognition. (to appear in CVPR 2017)
+Sun, Q., Schiele, B. and Fritz, M.: A Domain Based Approach to Social Relation Recognition.
+CVPR 2017.
+[Paper]

 Bugental, D.B.: Acquisition of the Algorithms of Social Life: A Domain-Based Approach.
 Psychological Bulletin, Vol. 126, No. 2, pp. 187-219, 2000.